Quorum sensing: Synthetic biology

 Quorum sensing has been engineered using synthetic biological circuits in different systems.
 Examples include rewiring the AHL components to toxic genes to control population size in bacteria; and constructing an auxin-based system to control population density in mammalian cells.
 Synthetic quorum sensing circuits have been proposed to enable applications like controlling biofilms or enabling drug delivery.
 Quorum sensing based genetic circuits have been used to convert AI-2 signals to AI-1 and then subsequently use the AI-1 signal to alter bacterial growth rate, thereby changing the composition of a consortium.

-Remarkable advancements have been and are continuing to be made in recent years in our understanding of synthetic biology in terms of endocrine and paracrine signaling mechanisms, and the myriad of modes by which bacteria record domestic and foreign cell numbers.
-The modulation of gene expression in response to oscillations in cell-population density is thanks to the QS techniques regulating bacterial communication natural and artificial cultures.
-It is also clear that intra- and inter-species cell–cell communication occurs and is regulated by quorum sensing systems.
-Further, there is mounting data demonstrating that autoinducer signals elicit specific responses from eukaryotic hosts.
+Advancements continue to be made in the field of synthetic biology, especially in the study of endocrine and paracrine signaling mechanisms and the numerous ways in which bacteria record domestic and foreign cell numbers.
+The modulation of gene expression in response to oscillations in cell population density is possible through the QS techniques regulating bacterial communication natural and artificial cultures.
+Additionally, intra- and inter-species cell-to-cell communication occurs and is regulated by quorum sensing systems.
+There is also an increasing amount of data that demonstrates that autoinducer signals elicit specific responses from eukaryotic hosts.